CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 ![](images/graph_naive_perf.png)

 This method is essentially an O(n^2) algorithm; with a large number of boids in the simulation, the squared amount of time that this method takes results in the lowest framerate of the three implementations.
-To confirm this, I measured the average framerate for a varying number of boids in the unvisualized simulation, resulting in the inverse parabolic trajectory shown:
+To confirm this, I measured the average framerate for a varying number of boids in the unvisualized simulation, resulting in the inversely parabolic curve shown:

 ![](images/graph_naive_bnum.png)